BSalita/Woundify/README.md

 | ImageApparel | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageCelebrity | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageColor | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
+| ImageCropHints | Pops stack and sends image to image analysis service.
+The response is pushed onto the stack.
 | ImageDescribe | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageEmotion | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageFaceAnnotate | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.